fraqioui/pipex/README.md

 $
 ```

-Testing your pipex project with a non-existing PATH env varaible:
+Testing your pipex project with a non-existing PATH env variable:

 ```
 $ echo $PATH